Short Course Catalogue - Near Surface

 Instructor: Dr Ernst Niederleithinger (BAM)

-The course will give a detailed introduction to geophysical river embankment investigation.
+The course will give a detailed introduction to geophysical investigation of river embankments.
 This includes background knowledge on geotechnical and legal issues, an overview of available techniques and their proper implementation and interpretation.
 This will be supported by case studies and hands on experience using real data and industry standard geophysical software.
 Integration into geotechnical surveys is discussed as well as quality assurance and contracting.
-Participants are encouraged to bring their own questions and case studies.
+Participants are encouraged to present their own projects, data and case studies for discussion.

 Instructor: Dr Andreas Laake (Schlumberger)